blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - [[Coffee Brands]]
 - [[Coffee Size Grading in India]]
 # Third-Wave Coffee Drinks
 It refers to considering coffee as an aritsanal food, like wine.
 It involves appreciating the nuances of flavour, sourcing of the beans and the method of preparation.
+The "third-wave" name is copied from the "three waves of feminism".
 # Types

 ### Main Types